ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt2.md

 <code-example header="heroes.component.html (toggle the 'selected' CSS class)" path="toh-pt2/src/app/heroes/heroes.component.1.html" region="class-selected"></code-example>

-When the current row hero is the same as the `selectedHero`, Angular Classicadds the `selected` CSS class.
+When the current row hero is the same as the `selectedHero`, Angular Classic adds the `selected` CSS class.
-When the two heroes are different, Angular Classicremoves the class.
+When the two heroes are different, Angular Classic removes the class.

 The finished `<li>` looks like this: